fernandezpablo85/slick-examples/README.txt

 * CallNativeDBFunction: Shows how to use a database function which is not provided by the SLICK driver in the Query Language.

+* ConnectionPool: Example of how to use Slick with a database connection pool